-Barbara Lazaroff and Wolfgang Puck founded the annual California Spirit Event which has raised millions of dollars to support the American Cancer Society in its mission to eliminate cancer through research, education, and advocacy.
+In 1993, Barbara Lazaroff and Wolfgang Puck founded the annual California Spirit Event.
+Over the years, it raised millions of dollars to support the American Cancer Society in its mission to eliminate cancer through research, education, and advocacy.
 Along with co-hostess Sherry Lansing, the Cal Spirit Event features gourmet creations by Los Angeles’ most renowned chefs, premium California wines, live entertainment, and a spectacular live and silent auction.

 In April of 2016, Barbara hosted the 32nd annual Passover Seder benefitting MAZON, A Jewish Response To Hunger. which is a national nonprofit working to end hunger among all faiths and backgrounds in the United States and Israel.
 The dinner raises funds that help families in Los Angeles.

 Each year, on the second seder night, patrons enjoy one of the most gourmet traditional kosher Seders while supporting Mazon’s drive to eradicate hunger by supporting a myriad of hunger relief organizations throughout the U.S. and abroad.

 Living in Los Angeles, 3,000 miles from her childhood home, as Passover drew near, Barbara Lazaroff turned to [then-husband] Wolfgang Puck suggesting a community Seder.
 She thought of the many people like her who lived far from their families and the warmth of their family Passover celebrations.
 A year earlier Wolf had replied that no one would come, but Barbara persisted and Wolfgang Puck, although not Jewish himself, rose to the task quickly becoming a master of Passover cuisine.